Sample Preparation

 What if my plasmid samples fail to assemble?

-It is likely that sequencing failure, i.e., failure of the sample to produce consensus sequence with at least 10x coverage or less, may be due to samples not prepared at the required DNA concentration, containing a mixed plasmid population, or degraded/fragmented DNA.
+It is likely that sequencing failure, i.e., failure of the sample to produce consensus sequence with 10x coverage or less, may be due to samples not prepared at the required DNA concentration, containing a mixed plasmid population, or degraded/fragmented DNA.

 What if my results do not match my expectations or hypothesis?